1. What trends are shaping the future in the business world?

 We also need to realise who our competitors are.
 If we're not continually thinking about a differentiating proposition and we continue to provide exactly the same service as the ‘company across the road’, then, in the very short term, one of them will be over, because the market will always prefer the most convenient service, reflected in an advantage that distinguishes itself from other offers.

-6. In terms of knowledge generation, to what extent is reporting also an importance issue in business information?
+6. In terms of knowledge generation, to what extent is reporting also an important issue in business information?

 Marketing reporting is a crucial snapshot for evaluating ‘where we are and where we're going’.
 This snapshot allows us to do what we said at the beginning: anticipate concrete strategies and actions for our business, taking into account what is happening in our market and in a wider context.
 Today it is possible to create knowledge on a more recurring basis and at a very granular and detailed level about different areas of the company.